noi-techpark/opendatahub-website/src/content/use-cases/touristinfo-ai.md

     img_back_alt: "Screenshot of the TOURISTINFO.AI multilingual chatbot on mobile, providing real-time travel assistance and sustainable tourism info via Open Data Hub."
     partial: imgs-text-enlargeable.html

-  - description: "**What is the role of Open Data Hub in Touristinfo.ai?**
-  <br><br>
-  Open Data Hub provides Touristinfo.ai with access to essential mobility and traffic datasets, including public transport schedules and availability, parking information with live traffic conditions, weather and cable cars data, to support service planning and hotspot management.
+  - description: "Open Data Hub provides Touristinfo.ai with access to essential mobility and traffic datasets, including public transport  schedules and availability, parking information with live traffic conditions, weather and cable cars data, to support service planning and hotspot management.
 It connects traditionally perceived public stakeholders (such as provincial authorities for weather or public transport) as well as strong consortia and private partners (such as Dolomiti Superski).
 These integrations allow Touristinfo.ai to deliver accurate, timely and actionable recommendations, enhancing the visitor experience while contributing to sustainable tourism management."
+    title: "**What is the role of Open Data Hub in Touristinfo.ai?**"
     btn_link: "/datasets"
     btn_label: Explore the Datasets
     img_back: "/img/use-cases/touristinfo-ai/open-data-hub-tourist-info-ai-developer-01.jpg"